 This basically builds trust because you’re not pushing them to make a purchase right away.
 You’re focusing on helping them make an informed purchase decision without expecting them to buy from you.

 Your goal here is to add value in such a way that they start to trust your authority in the niche.

 As far as familiarity is concerned, any form of social proof – a famous customer that links you to them, an investor, or a mutual LinkedIn connection, helps start a conversation!

 That’s why is also key to choose the right audience.
 Leave aside “the more the better” pattern as not all will be interested in your product.
-This will translate on a higher open rate and will save you from ending in their trash bin.
+This will translate to a higher open rate and will save you from ending up in their trash bin.

 2. Create a relationship with your cold email list with free resources

 Certain items require a deeper investment both in terms of cost and the time of the customer simply because of the importance of the purchase.